helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 ### 3.4 Rewards calculation

 We propose using the same heartbeat and speed test multipliers used with the Mobile Genesis approach.
-We are also introducing a location trust score that will act as a multiplier to the total amount of potential coverage points that a access point can earn.
+We are also introducing a location trust score that will act as a multiplier to the total amount of potential coverage points that an access point can earn.
 In that sense we are modifying the formula for rewards calculation defined in HIP74, as follows:

 $$
 W = k_H \times k_S \times k_T \times C_E \times W_p